sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

 ## True prevalence of the disease
-The true prevalence of the disease is the proportion of the diseased individuals observed in the study population as determine by the gold standard.
+The true prevalence of the disease is the proportion of the diseased individuals observed in the study population as determined by the gold standard.
 This is mathematically given by
  $$True~prevalence = \frac{tp + fn}{tp + tn + fp + fn}$$